sebsilas/musicassessr-aws/README.md

 # Overview

-This repository hosts a Terraform project which creates almost all the required Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses [musicassessr](https://github.com/syntheso/musicassessr) functionality.
+This repository hosts a Terraform project which creates almost all the required dependencies to support [`musicassessr`](https://github.com/syntheso/musicassessr).
+More specifically, it creates the relevant Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses `musicassessr` functionality.

 There are 3 main steps, each of which have several substeps.
 You should only need to do most of this once to make use of the `musicassessr` functionality: